Skip to content

 2. Accuracy (20%)

-The MAPE measurement described above.
-Also considers barcode scan accuracy (tested across 200 standardized products), AI photo recognition accuracy for apps with this feature, and database coverage rate for our 180 reference foods.
+The 40-meal home-cooked MAPE measurement described above, plus barcode scan accuracy (tested across 200 standardized products), AI photo recognition accuracy for apps with this feature, and database coverage rate for the reference foods in our protocol.

 3. Health Integration (15%)